< Back to News

 Hughes Marino San Diego title=

-Scot Ginsburg is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Scot Ginsburg is an executive managing director of Hughes Marino, a global corporate real estate advisory firm that specializes representing tenants and buyers.
 Contact Scot at 1-844-662-6635 or scot.ginsburg@hughesmarino.com to learn more.

 Previous Story